shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

  <button onClick={_signup}>Signup</button>
 ```

-Now we will write the functionality of \_signup function,
+Now we will write the functionality of the `_signup` function,
-if you remember the initBlog function there we have randomly generated Keypair but in this case we won't generate the Keypair randomly as we need to identify the user for all the subsequent logins.
+If you remember the `initBlog` function, there we have randomly generated Keypair but in this case, we won't generate the Keypair randomly as we need to identify the user for all the subsequent logins.

-`Keypair` has `fromSeed` function that takes a `seed` argument and generate unique Keypair from the given seed.
+`Keypair` has `fromSeed` function that takes a `seed` argument and generates a unique Keypair from the given seed.

-so we will create seed by combining `PROGRAM_KEY` and users `wallet_key` so it will create unique Keypair.
+So we will create a seed by combining `PROGRAM_KEY` and users `wallet_key` so it will create a unique Keypair.

 ```js
 import { Keypair, PublicKey, SystemProgram } from "@solana/web3.js";